 On leaving school he decided to become a maths teacher to help support him in his studies of maths and physics.

 He applied for admission to the Federal institute of Technology in Zurich.
 His first attempt was a failure because he failed exams in botany, zoology and languages.
 However, he passed the next year and in 1900 became a Swiss citizen.
-He married Mileva Marec, they had two sons before divorcing several years later.
+He later married Mileva Marec; they had two sons before divorcing several years later.

 Albert Einstein’s Scientific Contributions